-Notes: 1.
-In addition to exercising rights within the exercise period, share acquisition rights holders may execute their share acquisition rights only for the period until five years elapse from the one-year anniversary of the day following the day of losing their position as either Director or Executive Officer.

-2. Other conditions shall be stipulated in the "Agreement for Allotment of Share Acquisition Rights" entered into between the Company and the share acquisition rights holders.

-(3) Other important matters related to share acquisition rights, etc.
+- (Notes) 1.
+In addition to exercising rights within the exercise period, share acquisition rights holders may execute their share acquisition rights only for the period until five years elapse from the one-year anniversary of the day following the day of losing their position as either Director or Executive Officer. - 2.
+Other conditions shall be stipulated in the "Agreement for Allotment of Share Acquisition Rights" entered into between the Company and the share acquisition rights holders. - (2) Overview of share acquisition rights, etc. delivered as compensation for execution of duties of the Company Executive Officers, etc. during current fiscal year None. - (3) Other important matters related to share acquisition rights, etc. None.

-None.